chopinrlz/script-point/README.md

 # script-point

 PowerShell 5.1 scripts for automating on-premises SharePoint farm tasks.
+I accidentally git pushed too much incomplete stuff into this repo so only the items listed below are actually working.

 ## Export-SolutionStore.ps1